 WHERE TO EAT AND DRINK COFFEE ON A BUDGET

 - What did the locals suggest?
-A coffee and a cake or pizza in Heini.
-Heini is a popular bakery and coffee shop.
-Heini offers a great variety of cakes, desserts, chocolate, pizza, breakfast options, cookies, high quality of the coffee.
+A coffee and a cake or pizza in Heini, a popular bakery and coffee shop, offering a great variety of cakes, desserts, chocolate, pizza, breakfast options, cookies, high quality of the coffee.
 Heini is always busy mostly at the weekends.
-WHAT TO ORDER: Quiche Lorraine.
+Order a delicious Quiche Lorraine.

 - The World cafe is located on the fourth floor of Kunstmuseum.
 Read your book, grab a coffee, taste a snack, order a light dinner while you gaze across the Lake Lucerne.